nicolasmarie1/pcvs/docs/source/ref/profile.rst

 Building a profile with existing configuration blocks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Buiding a profile based on configuration blocks can be done in two ways :
+Building a profile based on configuration blocks can be done in two ways :

 * in the CLI
 * with the interactive mode